 The moose is the largest of all deer species, standing about five to six and a half feet tall.
 Males (called bulls) are immediately distinguishable by their iconic antlers, which can spread almost two metres long.
-In the fall males and femails will bellow loudly to each other.
-Females will give birth to one or two calves, weighing around 30 pounds each, in the spring.
+In the fall males and females bellow loudly to each other.
+Females give birth to one or two calves, weighing around 30 pounds each, in the spring.

 Where does this species live?

 Around the world, moose can be found across northern Europe and Asia, as well as throughout North America.
 In Canada moose can be found in almost every region, excluding the Arctic and Vancouver Island, with an abundance in Newfoundland after a few pairs were introduced to the island in the early 1900s.
 Moose tend to live close to water sources such as the lakes, muskegs and streams of the boreal forest.
 In the winter, they will occupy forests with reduced snow levels to more easily find food.

 In the winter, moose will snack on various shrubs and pinecones.
 They often use their hooves to scrape snow in areas with mosses and lichens, to satisfy their herbivore diet.
 Due to their height, moose prefer to browse in higher grasses and shrubs since lifting and lowering their head can be strenuous when feeding.
 In the summer, moose feed on aquatic plants both on and below the water’s surface.
 Despite their large size, moose are good swimmers and have been observed keeping afloat for several miles at a time.
 In addition to swimming to find food, moose will swim to beat the heat in the summer.